Autonomous Skills

 Related

-MCP Tools — Skills (SOPs) — parameters and examples for all ten Skills tools.
+MCP Tools — Skills (SOPs) — parameters and examples for all twelve Skills tools.

 File Formats — .gsk — the signed wire format for exported skills.